 In response to public pressure that Washington DUI laws were not severe enough on multiple DUI offenders, the Washington State Legislature passed the Felony DUI law in 2006.
 This new law, effective in July of 2007, made DUI and Physical Control a Class C felony crime, as opposed to a gross misdemeanor, in certain specific circumstances.

 Detailed information about felony DUI can be found below.
 However, if you have been charged with felony DUI, do not hesitate to contact a Washington Felony DUI Lawyer immediately.
 State prosecutors treat felony DUI charges very seriously.
-They tend to consider the public sentiment that led to the creation felony DUI statute as a mandate.
+They tend to consider the public sentiment that led to the creation of the felony DUI statute as a mandate.
 Very high bail amounts are generally requested at a first appearance or arraignment and a number of very restrictive conditions are normally sought as well.

 For immediate assistance or consultation on a Felony DUI charge, contact one of our attorneys at Milios Defense.